 We own and operate the ATNF as a national research facility, funded by the Australian Government, for use by Australian and international researchers.

 The ATNF is Australia's largest single astronomy institution and conducts 90 per cent of Australian radio astronomy research.
 It is used to investigate a broad range of subjects – from the evolution of galaxies, magnetic fields and black holes to using pulsars, rapidly spinning neutron stars, to look for gravitational waves.

 Research conducted with the ATNF has high-level impact.
-In a recent independent study the Australia Telescope Compact Array ranked second, and the Parkes radio telescope third, among the world's radio telescopes in terms of the total number of citations to research papers.
+In an independent study, the Australia Telescope Compact Array ranked second, and the Murriyang radio telescope ranked third, among the world's radio telescopes in terms of the total number of citations to research papers.

 Each year the facility is used by about 400 astronomers from more than 20 countries.
 Observers use the facility without charge in keeping with the general practice of the worldwide astronomy community, in which telescope users from different countries gain reciprocal access to facilities on the basis of merit.